Hospice Care for Kidney Disease Patients

 Even when a patient has excellent medical care and a family’s loving support, sometimes the burden of dialysis outweighs the benefits.
 When patients decide to discontinue dialysis, they still have immediate medical needs and personal wishes.
 Families also have concerns.
 Hospice care addresses the physical, emotional and spiritual needs that can be significant at the end stage of kidney failure.

-In general, hospice patients have six months or less to live.
-When patients living with kidney failure choose to forgo dialysis, how long they can live depends on the amount of kidney function they have, how severe their symptoms are and their overall medical condition.
+In general, hospice patients are estimated by their physicians to have six months or less to live.
+When patients living with kidney failure choose to forgo dialysis, their longevity depends on the amount of kidney function they have, the severity of their symptoms and their overall medical condition.
 Only a doctor can make a clinical determination of life expectancy.

 Request a hospice evaluation